Can we host Mongodb outside the cluster? What connection string is supported? Is SSL connection supported?

 Can I run LitmusChaos Outside of my Kubernetes clusters?

-Yes, you can run the ansible experiments outside of the k8s cluster which is dockerized under this image litmuschaos/ansible-runner:ci.
+Yes, you can run the ansible faults outside of the k8s cluster which is dockerized under this image litmuschaos/ansible-runner:ci.
 But other components such as chaos-operator, chaos-exporter, and runner are Kubernetes native.
 They requires k8s cluster to run on it.

 How is resilience score calculated?